Linux Attacks

 directory.

-📌 Only
+📌 Only root

-account can accessshadow
+account can access shadow

 file